intel/rmd-operator/README.md

     name: rmdconfig
 spec:
     rmdImage: "rmd:latest"
+    rmdNodeSelector:
+        "feature.node.kubernetes.io/cpu-rdt.RDTL3CA": "true"
 ````
+**Note:** Only one RmdConfig object is necessary per cluster.
+This is enforced by virtue of the default naming convention `"rmdconfig"`.

 ### RmdWorkload
 The RmdWorkload custom resource is the object used to define a workload for RMD.